LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

 - It should describe the main use cases it was built for
 - It should be open about vulnerabilities and shortcomings

+In addition to that we need the components to be as reliable as possible since we implicitly assumed them not to crash or fail.
+So we need technologies that run on multiple machines, scale and provide fault tolerance.

 ## Platform as Software

 We want to treat our platform as a single piece of software.
 That is we want one code repository, one CI pipeline, one test suite for the whole thing.
 This will make our life easier as a maintainer.

 ## Control Plane

-The control plane is more a selection of practices and tools to make our life as platform developer as easy and pleasant as possible.
+The control plane is a selection of practices and tools to make our life as platform developer as easy and pleasant as possible.

-### Azure Cloud logging as the system database
+### Azure Monitor for logging and metrics

-We want to have a system database that holds **all** metrics and logs from every single part of the platform.
+We want persistent and accesible storage that holds **all** metrics and logs from every single part of the platform.

 ### System Dashboard and Alerts

-From the system database (logging system) we can create alerts and dashboards for observability.
+From the Azure monitoring we can create alerts and dashboards for observability.
+The specific events we are interested in observing are covered in the failure, adaption and incident matrix.

 ### Azure Container Registry

-Will hold **all** of our app images that need to be deployed somewhere.
+Will hold **all** of our app images that need to be deployed in a registry.
+We will distinguish between a 'test' and 'prod' registry, how the images move between the registries is explained in the CI section.

 ### Azure Key Vault

 **All** secrets are stored in a dedicated secrets key vault and nowhere else.
-Secrets are only pulled at runtime and are not persistently stored by **our** applications (for example database users need to be stored somewhere…).
+Secrets are only pulled at runtime and are not persistently stored by **our** applications.

 ### Kubernetes